kmeze/psite-optimizer/README.md

 Plugin is in development phase so there is no installation package yet.
 Tu install plugin copy or clone this repository to wp-content/plugins folder of your WordPress installation.

+## Configuration

+After installation go to WordPress Admin > Plugins and activate the plugin.
+On activation, plugin adds custom "Optimization" options page in Admin Menu under Settings submenu.
+Check/uncheck options in Admin > Settings > Optimization page to enable/disable optimizations.
+By default, all optimizations are turned off.

 ## Contributing

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.